-We discussed with the personnel assigned responsibility for supervising the preparation and maintenance of NTD data the procedures referenced in Procedure 2 above.
-We inquired whether Metro Mobility followed such procedures on a continuous basis and whether it believed such procedures result in accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
-We were informed that, to the best of its knowledge, Metro Mobility has followed such procedures on a continuous basis and that the procedures result in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
-We were informed that, the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test b).
+We discussed with the personnel assigned responsibility for supervising the preparation and maintenance of NTD data the procedures related to the system for reporting and maintaining data in accordance with NTD requirements.
+We inquired whether Metro Transit followed such procedures on a continuous basis and whether it believed such procedures result in accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
+We were informed that, to the best of its knowledge, Metro Transit has followed such procedures on a continuous basis and that the procedures result in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test b).

-4. Ask these same personnel about the retention policy that the transit agency follows as to source documents supporting NTD data reported on the Federal Funding Allocation Statistics form.
+4. Ask these same personnel about the retention policy that the transit agency follows as to source documents supporting NTD data reported on the Federal Funding Allocation Statistics form(s).

-Personnel assigned the responsibility of supervising the preparation and maintenance of NTD data were asked about the retention policy followed by Metro Mobility with respect to source documents supporting the NTD data reported on the Federal Funding Allocation Statistics form.
+Personnel assigned the responsibility of supervising the preparation and maintenance of NTD data were asked about the retention policy followed by Metro Transit with respect to source documents supporting the NTD data reported on the Federal Funding Allocation Statistics forms.
 We were informed that source documents are retained for at least three years following the FTA's acknowledged receipt of the NTD report (Policy Manual, Federal Funding Allocation Test c).